TITLE 8: AGRICULTURE AND ANIMALS

 e) Grain Dealer Examination Fee

-The first examination performed each calendar year shall be billed at a rate of .00015 x the total dollar amount paid to producers the last fiscal year with a minimum fee of $75 and a maximum of $200.
-When more than one location is included in the exam, each additional certificate of a license shall be billed $25.
-For each subsequent examination in a calendar year, the grain dealer shall pay a $25 fee for each license examined.
+The first examination performed each calendar year shall be billed at a rate of .0003 x the total dollar amount paid to producers the last fiscal year with a minimum fee of $150 and a maximum of $400.
+When more than one location is included in the exam, a fee of $50 is required for each additional certificate of a license.
+For each subsequent examination in a calendar year, the grain dealer shall pay a $50 fee for each license examined.

 f) Collateral and Guarantees